atlassian/data-center-helm-charts/docs/examples/storage/STORAGE.md

 > **NOTE:** Of all the Atlassian products, Bitbucket's shared storage solution must be NFS based.
 See [Bitbucket NFS below](#Bitbucket-NFS) for details.

 ## AWS EFS
-Jira, Confluence and Crowd can all be configured with an EFS backed shared solution, see the example [AWS EFS](aws/SHARED_STORAGE.md) for details on how this can be set up.
+Jira, Confluence and Crowd can all be configured with an EFS-backed shared solution, see the example [AWS EFS](aws/SHARED_STORAGE.md) for details on how this can be set up.

 ## NFS
 See the [NFS example](nfs/NFS.md) for details on creating shared storage for Bitbucket.